 Leaving the US

 Even when you want to end your permanent resident status, you might face tax implications.
-A Green Card holder who stayed in the US for at least 8 years out of the last 15 years is considered a long-term resident.
+The IRS considers a Green Card holder who stayed in the US for at least 8 years out of the last 15 years a long-term resident.
 As such, he or she might have to pay exit tax.

 As you can see, the Green Card tax implications are complex.
 They can expose you to significant US taxation without careful pre-immigration tax planning.
 Before entering the United States as a new permanent resident, we highly recommend to review all your assets for potential US tax consequences and take the necessary steps to mitigate.

 Our sister company Global Expat Advisors specializes in setting up the right business structure to optimize the tax situation for new Green Card holders.
 You can schedule a consultation with them right here.